Meaningful Motives: 3 Reasons for Wisdom Tooth Extraction

 Overcrowding is another common issue that occurs when these last molars erupt.
 They’re notorious for pushing neighboring teeth out of alignment in their struggle to clear your gumline.

 Unfortunately, if your teeth are not in their proper places, your enamel might wear down prematurely or unevenly.
-This can increase the likelihood of developing cavities, disease, or injuries, and can also cause additional throbbing.
+This can increase the likelihood of developing cavities, gum disease, or injuries, and can also cause additional throbbing.
 Therefore, your dentist will likely recommend removing your wisdom teeth if there isn’t enough room in your jaw for them to fit comfortably.

 Reason #3: Prevent Potential Impaction

-If your molar is pushing through at a strange angle or doesn’t have enough space, it might be unable to erupt from your connective tissues fully.
+If your molar is pushing through at a strange angle or doesn’t have enough space, it might be impacted and unable to erupt from your connective tissues fully.
 If it becomes trapped in your jaw, it might develop an infection or a cyst that can harm your dental health.

 Not only that, but if one of your wisdom teeth only partially clears your gums, it’s harder to brush and floss all sides to keep it clean.
 That means you’re more prone to oral issues, like cavities, gum disease, or other injuries.